-A private limited company or famously known as LTD is a privately held company.
-This implies that the business limits owner liability to its shares and limits number of shareholders to 200.
+A private limited company, known as LTD, is a privately held company.
+This implies that the business limits owner liability to its shares and limits the number of shareholders to 200.
 It also restricts shareholders from trading shares publicly.

 - The liability of shareholders is limited to their shares.
-Financial risks are a part of business but to be able to minimize them and sustain the business progress is imperative.
-In an LTD, if due to any reason the company were to be closed the shareholders would not risk losing their personal assets.
+Financial risks are a part of business, but minimizing them and sustaining the business progress is imperative.
+In an LTD, if the Company were to be closed for any reason, the shareholders would not risk losing their assets.

-- Risk of takeovers is minimized when two shareholders trade shares as the selling and buying of shares is possible only when both parties have given their consent.
+- The risk of takeovers is minimized when two shareholders trade shares, as the selling and buying of shares are possible only when both parties have given their consent.

 Types of Shares:

-Sweat equity is given to deserving employees at no cost.
+- Sweat Equity: Sweat equity is given to deserving employees at no cost.
+Such shares are only allotted to those who do not already own shares.
 This means that the employees need not pay for the shares at all.
-Such shares are only allotted and only to those who do not already own shares.

-Employee Stock Options is the most common and practical solution to provide motivation to employees of any kind of businesses.
-Employers provide this ESOP option in lieu of work performed.
+- ESOPs: Employee Stock Options are the most common and practical solution to motivate employees of any business.
+Employers provide this ESOP option instead of work performed.
 It cannot be provided to freelancers, consultants, promoters, etc.

 Issue of Shares

-The Company issues an offer letter to a group of persons either offering or inviting to subscribe securities that satisfy specific conditions is known as private placement.
+Private Placement: The Company issues an offer letter to a group of persons either offering or inviting to subscribe securities that satisfy specific conditions is known as a private placement.

 - Existing shareholders

-- Employees under a scheme of employees’ stock option, subject to special resolution passed by the Company
+- Employees under a scheme of employee's stock option, subject to a special resolution passed by the Company

-- Any persons, if it is authorized by a special resolution, either for cash or for a consideration other than cash, if the price of such shares is determined by the valuation report of a registered valuer
+- If it is authorized by a special resolution, any persons, either for cash or for a consideration other than cash, if the price of such shares is determined by the valuation report of a registered valuer.

 A private limited company can issue shares only by the methods mentioned above.